bagder/uncurled/money/notsay.md

 In more situations than not, the paying company would then ask for and prefer that I maintain all copyrights for all the changes and that I not make it publicly noticeable that this was in fact paid for by this company.
-For the casual outsider, it appears as if I just had a period if extra motivation and energy and one fine day delivered this feature.
+For the casual outsider, it appears as if I just had a period of extra motivation and energy and one fine day delivered this feature.

 Why companies would not want to use their sponsoring an Open Source project